Young adult literature: Romantasy

 The romantasy genre is a mix between fantasy and romance.
-A young adult novel that has been written surrounding this genre, "Lightlark" by Alex Aster, involves world building in a fantasy realm, romance, love triangles, friendship and finding one's self.
+A young adult novel that has been written surrounding this genre, Lightlark by Alex Aster, involves world building in a fantasy realm, romance, love triangles, friendship and finding one's self.
 These are all common tropes among young adult literature that is continuing to create new boundaries of the genre in the world of today.

 Boundaries between children's, young adult, and adult fiction

 The boundary between books for children and adult literature is flexible and loosely defined and in particular "the young have always been efficient [plunderers] of stories from all sources, and have carried off such literary booty as pleased them".
 This boundary has been policed by adults and has "alternated between the rigid and the permeable depending on the political and cultural climate".

 At the lower end of the age spectrum, fiction targeted to readers aged 8–12 is referred to as middle grade fiction.
 Some novels originally marketed to adults are of interest and value to adolescents, and vice versa, as in the case of books such as the Harry Potter series of novels.
 Some examples of middle grade novels and novel series include the Percy Jackson & the Olympians series by Rick Riordan, The Underland Chronicles by Suzanne Collins, and Diary of a Wimpy Kid by Jeff Kinney.

 Examples of young adult novels and novel series include the Harry Potter series by J. K. Rowling, The Hunger Games trilogy by Suzanne Collins, the Alex Rider series by Anthony Horowitz and the Mortal Instruments series by Cassandra Clare.

 Middle grade novels are usually shorter, and are significantly less mature and complex in theme and content than YA.
 YA novels are for ages 12–18, and tackle more mature and adult themes and content than middle grade novels.
 The latter usually feature protagonists between the ages of 10 and 13, whereas young adult novels usually feature protagonists from 14 to 18.

 Adult fiction may explore concepts such as sex, drug use and violence in more graphic ways.
 In adult romance novels intimate scenes can be graphic in detail.
 However, in young adult literature intimate scenes may be mentioned but lack excessive detail and events may be said to have happened rather than described.
-For individual pieces of literary work the line between young adult and adult can become blurry based on a variety of factors one being the level of graphics in the content and the manner in which it is described.
+For individual pieces of literary work the line between young adult and adult can become blurry based on a variety of factors, one being the level of graphic detail in the content and the manner in which it is described.